Policies and Procedures

 Applies to proposals, pre-proposals, white papers, agency notices of intent, and agency letters of intent.

-All research proposals must be submitted through the University’s electronic research administration application - InfoEd and approved by the Departmental Chair and Dean of the college prior to DORED submitting the proposal on behalf of the University.
+All research proposals must be submitted through the University’s electronic research administration application - InfoEd and approved by the Departmental Chair and Dean of the college prior to Division of Research submitting the proposal on behalf of the University.
 Such approvals are made through the University’s electronic research administration application - InfoEd.
 Important documents to upload include announcement, solicitation, RFP, RFQ or guideline documents that specifies requirements, and all pertinent proposal related information.
 Proposals to be submitted via email or U.S. mail must also include contact information in InfoEd.

 Any proposal submitted to any entity outside of these procedures will not be considered an official proposal on behalf of the University and as such imposes no responsibilities or encumbrances on the University.